buschtoens/ha-departureCard/README.md

 ### convertTimeHHMM
 Sometimes the timestamp given by the api appears like this "2025-01-26 20:12:00".
 Set convertTimeHHMM: true if you want to convert those timestamps into HH:MM.

+### relativeTime
+If you want to display time values in relative time set realativeTime: true.

 ## connection_properties